Moduli of spaces with prescribed homotopy groups: Moduli of spaces with prescribed homotopy groups

+\begin{warning} Note that to be realization of $A$ is a property, rather than a structure: the isomorphism of $\Pi$-algebras $\pi_{*}X \simeq A$ is assumed to exist, but it is not fixed. \end{warning}

-Notice that by \textbf{Proposition \ref{prop:characterization_of_spacelike_spherical_presheaves}} the $\infty$-category of pointed, connected spaces can be identified through the Yoneda embedding with the full subcategory of those spherical presheaves for which the loop transfer map of \textbf{Definition \ref{defin:transfer_map}} is an equivalence.
-If $X$ such a spherical presheaf, then the underlying $\Pi$-algebra of the corresponding pointed, connected space is easy to describe, namely, it is given by $X_{\leq 0}$, considered as a discrete object of $P_{\Sigma}(\spheres)$.
-Because of that, we will identify $\mathcal{M}(A)$ with the $\infty$-groupoid of spherical presheaves whose $0$-truncation is isomorphic $A$ and whose loop transfer map is an equivalence.
+Notice that by \cref{prop:characterization_of_spacelike_spherical_presheaves} the $\infty$-category of pointed, connected spaces can be identified through the Yoneda embedding with the full subcategory of those spherical presheaves for which the loop comparison map of \cref{construction:loop_and_free_loop_comparison_maps} is an equivalence.

-The analysis in the previous paragraph, which shows that through the lens of $P_{\Sigma}(\spheres)$ the process of passing to the underlying $\Pi$-algebra is akin to taking path components, suggests a way of using this $\infty$-category to interpolate between a $\Pi$-algebra and its realizations, namely by studying $n$-truncations of realizations for $0 \leq n \leq \infty$.
-We don't know how these truncations might look like before knowing the realizations themselves, so instead we axiomatize their common features in the following definition.
+If $X$ such a spherical presheaf, then the underlying $\Pi$-algebra of the corresponding pointed, connected space is easy to describe: it is given by the underlying $\spheres$-algebra $X_{\leq 0}$, considered as a discrete object of $\presheaves_{\Sigma}(\spheres)$.
+Because of that, we can identify $\mathcal{M}(A)$ of \cref{defin:realization_and_moduli_of_realizations} with a full subgroupoid of $\presheaves_{\Sigma}(\spheres)^{\cong}$ spanned by those $X$ such that \begin{enumerate} \item the loop comparison map $X_{S^{1}} \rightarrow \Omega X$ of \cref{construction:loop_and_free_loop_comparison_maps} is an equivalence and \item there exists an isomorphism $X_{\leq 0} \simeq A$ of $\Pi$-algebras. \end{enumerate} The second condition suggests a way of using $\presheaves_{\Sigma}(\spheres)$ to interpolate between a $\Pi$-algebra and its realizations by studying $n$-truncations of realizations for $0 \leq n \leq \infty$.
+We don't know how these truncations might look like before knowing the realizations themselves, so instead we axiomatize their common features in the following way: